Charte-dot/american-auto-club/README.md

 ![Contact](assets/media/contact.png)

 # __Testing__
  I used a multiple resources for testing my code, HTML and CSS validators, Chrome Dev Tools Lighthouse tests as well as thorough user testing.
-Any errors of bug found will be logged in [Bugs & Fixes](#bugs-&-fixes) section.
+Any errors of bug found will be logged in the bugs and errors section.

  ## Tests
  ### [HTML Validator](https://validator.w3.org/)